GothicCowboy/GothicCowboy/README.md

 but thats just because im trying my best. please be kind, or i will be a complete asshole to you, theres no need to be a fucking cunt! 🫀

 I do roleplay as Fandom characters, but it depends.
+PLEASE ROLEPLAY WITH ME IM GOING FUCKING INSANE.
+I LOVE ROLEPLAYING. i will be your dream man please